 - The work duties must be substantial.
 Although every position (especially at entry level) contains some element of rote work, the duties you are assigned should challenge you, help you grow as a professional, and allow you to add significant value to the organization.

-Option Two: Apply for pre-existing opportunities with one or more of the following partner organizations (a couple of additional opportunities may be added to this list by the end of September 2017)
+Option Two: Apply for pre-existing opportunities with one or more of the following partner organizations:

 For both options, please follow the application instructions below.

-To apply, complete the online application.
+To apply, complete the online application (live by 1/7/19).
 Applicants will need:

 - Names of three references with contact information (please note: we are not requesting letters)